 Toddler sleep: what you need to know

-Young children also get overtired easily.
-When they do, they find it harder to get to sleep.
-Once you can spot your child’s signs of tiredness, you’ll be able to settle him to sleep before grumpiness sets in.
-A firm and consistent bedtime routine will be a big help.
+Once you can spot your child’s signs of tiredness, you’ll be able to settle your child to sleep before grumpiness sets in.
+A positive bedtime routine will be a big help with many toddler settling and sleep concerns.

 Understanding sleep and sleep patterns is an important starting point for helping your child develop healthy habits and a positive attitude towards sleep.